A walkthrough of the basic features of git-annex.

 content from the current repository.

+The numcopies setting used above is the global default.
 You can also vary the number of copies needed, depending on the file name.
 So, if you want 3 copies of all your flac files, but only 1 copy of oggs:

 # echo "*.ogg annex.numcopies=1" >> .gitattributes # echo "*.flac annex.numcopies=3" >> .gitattributes